viviandotdev/ObsidianVault/30 Slipbox/How to park 1.md

 **Method 3**
-	- back up until the right mirror  the left brake lights of the car next to you
+	- back up until the right mirror covers the left brake lights of the car next to you
 ![[IMG_2110.png]]
 -
 ![[IMG_2111.png]]